-Android is developed by Google and it is a mobile operating system, based on Linux kernel.
-The Android operating system is a collection of different components and these components are divided into 5 sections, and the stack which holds all these components is known as Android stack or Android Architecture.
+Android is developed by Google and it is a mobile operating system, based on the Linux kernel.
+The Android operating system is a collection of different components and these components are divided into 5 sections, and the stack which holds all these components is known as the Android stack or Android Architecture.
 Here in this article, we will discuss the 5 different components of Android Architecture.

 - Linux Kernel

 - Android Runtime